 The Company has operating leases for office space for insurance operations and administrative functions, automobiles for certain employees and general uses, and office equipment such as printers and computers.
-As of December 31, 2019, the Company's leases had remaining terms ranging from less than 1 year to approximately 8 years.
+In addition, the Company has finance leases for electronic data processing ("EDP") equipment.
+As of December 31, 2020, the Company's leases had remaining terms ranging from less than 1 year to approximately 7 years.
 These leases may contain provisions for periodic adjustments to rates and charges applicable under such lease agreements.
 These rates and charges also may vary with the Company's level of use.
 Certain of these leases include one or more options to renew or early terminate, and the exercise of these options is at the Company's sole discretion.
 Certain leases also include options to purchase the leased property.
 The Company's lease agreements do not contain any residual value guarantees.